hunterhector/EventSalience/README.md

 ```
 Note that 8 is the number of threads to be specified. all_docs_with_abstract.lst is the file listing all docs that have an abstract, which can be taken [here](http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/split/all_docs_with_abstract.lst).

 This command will create two folders (abstract and body), that contains the original news text.
 You can now fill in the empty slots in the Pre-Train and Pre-Test by matching the document name, the texts in these two folders correspond to the "abstract" and "bodyText" field respecitvely.

-For example, for document 1415448, add the text to the following fields:
+For example, for document 1415448, add the body text to the following field:

 ```
 {